-Intensive family support is a consent-based program that responds to vulnerable families with children and young people (unborn - under 18 years) who are at high risk of involvement in the statutory child protection system.
-Families may refer themselves or be referred to services directly from Child Safety, other government agencies and non-government organisations with the consent of the family or from the Regional Intake Services and prescribed entities without the families' prior knowledge or consent.
+Intensive Family Support (IFS services) is a consent-based program that responds to vulnerable families with children and young people (unborn - under 18 years) who are at high risk of involvement in the statutory child protection system.
+Families may refer themselves or be referred to services directly from Child Safety, other government agencies and non-government organisations with the consent of the family, or from the Regional Intake Services and particular prescribed entities without the families' prior knowledge or consent.

 Case managers work collaboratively with families to identify and prioritise their presenting needs and provide intensive support interventions and engagement with specialist services.
-A key feature of Intensive Family Support services is that they use a lead case management approach to respond to the complexity of Service Users' needs and identify a range of appropriate interventions in response to this complexity then manage access and engagement with these interventions through a case plan.
+A key feature of Intensive Family Support services is that they use a lead case management approach to respond to the complexity of Service Users' needs and identify a range of appropriate interventions in response to this complexity, then manage access and engagement with these interventions through a single case plan.

-Secondary family support services are aimed at averting crisis and/or the need for a tertiary response or in some cases supporting families to re-establish themselves following a tertiary or crisis intervention.
-These services work collaboratively with families to provide needs assessment, case management, practical inhome support, individual and family counselling, and specialist services as required.
-This maximises the assistance to the family, as case management is provided within an integrated service system.
+Secondary family support services are aimed at averting crisis and/or the need for a tertiary response or in some cases supporting families to re-establish themselves following an intensive or crisis intervention.
+Families present with fewer and less complex issues, and interventions required are usually shorter in duration and intensity than intensive family support services.
+These services work collaboratively with families to provide needs assessment, case management, practical in-home support, individual and family counselling, and specialist services as required.
+Assistance to the family is maximised as case management is provided within an integrated service system.
 Targeted family support services are secondary services that target a specific group (young people, pregnant women or cultural group etc.) within the community to deliver case management, or are available to the entire target group offering a single service, such as counselling, community development, family and household management development or volunteer recruitment and development.

+All family support services must demonstrate strong cultural capability for working with Aboriginal and Torres Strait Islander families, but in recognition of the disproportionate representation of Aboriginal and Torres Strait Islander families in the child protection system, specific family support services are provided for Aboriginal and Torres strait Islander families only - Family Wellbeing services, which work with families across the continuum from tertiary to universal; and Safe Haven services, which work with families in three discrete Indigenous communities.
 The table below provides an overview of the services users and service delivery types within the Families funding area.
 This is not an exhaustive list; the department may from time to time update this investment specification in response to evidence and changing needs to invest in additional service delivery responses, or different combinations of responses.
 Please refer to the most up to date version of this investment specification (see Section 11 for web links).

-Service Users Services Types At risk families (U3050) Support - Intensive Family Support (T327) Support - Community Based Intake and Referral (T347) Support - Assessment and Service Connect (T448) Aboriginal and Torres Strait Islander families in three discrete Indigenous communities experiencing or witnessing domestic violence (U3113) Support - Safe Haven (T331) Statutory Service Users (U3310) Support - Tertiary Family Support (T339) Safe Houses - Refer Child Protection (Placement Services) Investment Specification (T207).
+Service Users Services Types At risk families (U3050) Support - Intensive Family Support (T327) Support - Community Based Intake and Referral (T347) Support - Assessment and Service Connect (T448) Support - Clinical Nursing Services, Child and Family (T337) Aboriginal and Torres Strait Islander families in three discrete Indigenous communities experiencing or witnessing domestic violence (U3113) Support - Safe Haven (T331) Statutory Service Users (U3310) Support - Tertiary Family Support (T339) Safe Houses - Refer Child Protection (Placement Services) Investment Specification (T207).
 Vulnerable families with children (U3330) Support - Secondary Family Support (T334) Support - Targeted Family Support (T336) Vulnerable and/or at risk Aboriginal or Torres Strait Islander families (U3333) Support - Aboriginal and Torres Strait Islander Family Wellbeing (T313) Referrers and enquirers (U3340) Support - Community Based Intake and Referral (T347)